jikanter/mcp-use/libraries/typescript/README.md

   <strong>Build powerful AI agents, create MCP servers with UI widgets, and debug with built-in inspector - all in TypeScript</strong>
 </p>

-> **📦 Part of the [MCP-Use Monorepo](../../README.md)** - This is the TypeScript implementation.
+> **📦 Part of the [mcp-use Monorepo](../../README.md)** - This is the TypeScript implementation.
 Also available in [Python](../python/README.md).

 ---

 ## 🎯 What is mcp-use?

-MCP-Use is a comprehensive TypeScript framework for building and using [Model Context Protocol (MCP)](https://modelcontextprotocol.io) applications.
+mcp-use is a comprehensive TypeScript framework for building and using [Model Context Protocol (MCP)](https://modelcontextprotocol.io) applications.
 It provides everything you need to create AI agents that can use tools, build MCP servers with rich UI interfaces, and debug your applications with powerful developer tools.

 ## 🏗️ What's Included

-MCP-Use for TypeScript provides the complete MCP stack:
+mcp-use for TypeScript provides the complete MCP stack:

 - **🤖 MCP Agent** - Build AI agents that can use tools and reason across multiple steps
 - **🔌 MCP Client** - Connect directly to MCP servers for programmatic tool access